codeIntrovert/codeIntrovert/README.md

 <!-- QUOTE_START -->

-"Ambition is so powerful a passion in the human breast, that however high we reach we are never satisfied." - Machiavelli, Niccol?
+"In Fame's temple there is always a niche to be found for rich dunces, importunate scoundrels or successful butchers of the human race." - Zimmerman

 <!-- QUOTE_END -->
 ```